midstar/homeassistant_tuya_with_bht-002_support/README.md

-# Homeassistant Tuya integration with BHT-002 thermostat support
+# Home Assistant Tuya integration with BHT-002 thermostat support

 ## Overview

-I and many others are frustrated that the BHT-002 thermostats (sometimes called Moes or Beco) are showing a 5 times to small temperature using the offical Tuya integration.
+I and many others are frustrated that the BHT-002 thermostats (sometimes called Moes or Beco) are showing a 5 times too small temperature using the offical Tuya integration.

 Examples of issues reported in the Home Assistant Core issue tracker are [Issue 72703](https://github.com/home-assistant/core/issues/72703) and [Issue 73612](https://github.com/home-assistant/core/issues/73612).

-The reason for the issue with BHT-002 thermostats is that the termostat does not follow the Tuya Open API specification.
+The reason for the issue with BHT-002 is that the termostat does not follow the Tuya Open API specification.

 I made a fix for this issue found